Camp Erin Lincoln

 How to Volunteer

 Camp Erin Lincoln is made possible through the support of many dedicated volunteers.
 Volunteers are needed to serve as camp counselors and as support staff to assist with the diverse camp activities.
-Here are some ways you can get involved:

 - Be a Cabin Buddy - Supervise a cabin and support them throughout the weekend (age 18+ required).
 This commitment requires training to be completed with Mourning Hope and attendance for the duration of camp.